eliasson/markuseliasson.se/content/article/a-test-data-builder.md

 ### Asserting

-Ok, now that we have acted on our service we want to implement the test that asserts that the track was actually set as favourite.
+Ok, now that we have acted on our service, let us go through how we asserted that the track was actually set as favourite.

-Here is the test, so that you do not have to scroll:
+Here is the test from before, so that you do not have to scroll:

 {{< code >}}
 ```csharp